pulsarventures/aimusings/_other/2025-03-24-ai-for-business-professionals.md

 The demand is there.
 The feedback was honest and energizing — I better get to work!
 Thank you to all who attended!

-Results from the survey are attached — credits to [Henrik Kniberg](https://www.linkedin.com/in/hkniberg) for some of the visuals and [Madhavan S.](https://www.linkedin.com/in/sridharanmadhavan) for helping to build content.
-Gratitude to my wife, [Kiran Chahar](https://www.linkedin.com/in/kiran-chahar), for listening to all the passionate and painful conversations and for her support!

-Feel free to take the survey here: [Survey Link](https://lnkd.in/ev47wHRT)